ICARION-Project/ICARION/validation/VALIDATION_REPORT_v1.0.md

    - ⚠️ Mild positive drift (<+5%) at the very top-right of the grid (10 Td @ 5000 Pa) from constant-CCS assumptions.

 2. **Friction Model:**
-   - ⚠️ After the RK open-loop fixes, the surrogate now sits within +4% to +15% across the original 1–10 Td sweep, independent of pressure.
+   - ⚠️ After the RK open-loop fixes, the surrogate now sits within +4% to +15% across the official 1–10 Td sweep, independent of pressure.
-   - ❌ Once E/N pushes past ~20 Td the damping term cannot keep pace with field heating, so errors balloon to +40% (20 Td) and as high as +170% (50 Td); we continue to track it for regression but do not recommend it for production.
+   - ⛔ The ≥20 Td configs have been removed from the instrument suite—those regimes require mobility tables rather than the simple drag formula, so we no longer publish those numbers here.

 **"Good Region" Pattern:**
 The diagonal envelope remains, but now expressed over 1–10 Td: